storesafe/cordova-sqlite-storage/README.md

 |-----------------------|----------------------|
 |[![Circle CI](https://circleci.com/gh/litehelpers/Cordova-sqlite-storage.svg?style=svg)](https://circleci.com/gh/litehelpers/Cordova-sqlite-storage)|[![Build Status](https://travis-ci.org/litehelpers/Cordova-sqlite-storage.svg?branch=master-rc)](https://travis-ci.org/litehelpers/Cordova-sqlite-storage)|

+## NOTICE: Potential confusion about iCloud backup

+There are two ways iCloud backup is configured:
+- For each app, iCloud backup is configured in `config.xml` **and is enabled by default** (which I think is wrong) as documented at: https://cordova.apache.org/docs/en/5.1.1/guide/platforms/ios/config.html
+- In this plugin, the database is stored in the `Documents` subdirectory by default, which is backed up to iCloud.
+You can use the `location` option in `sqlitePlugin.openDatabase()` to store the database in a subdirectory that is *NOT* backed up to iCloud.

+Unless you want your app to use iCloud backup, it is recommended to turn it off as documented in: https://cordova.apache.org/docs/en/5.1.1/guide/platforms/ios/config.html

 ## Available for hire

 The primary author and maintainer [@brodybits (Chris Brody)](https://github.com/brodybits) is available for contracting assignments.
 Part-time contracting assignments would really help keep this project alive. [@brodybits (Chris Brody)](https://github.com/brodybits) can be contacted at: <brodybits@litehelpers.net>